Top UK Immigration Lawyers with Over 5000 Successful Applications

 If the Applicant is applying for entry clearance or permission to remain in the UK under this route for the first time, the Minimum Income Requirement is £29,000.
 This figure was previously £18,600 and was raised to the current amount on 11th April 2024.

-If the Applicant had been granted permission to enter / remain in the UK under this route before 11th April 2024, then transitional provisions apply which means the Applicant will only be required to meet the Minimum Income Requirement which was applicable at the time of their initial grant as a Spouse/Partner.
+If the Applicant received permission to enter or remain in the UK under this route before 11th April 2024, transitional provisions apply.
+The Applicant must meet the Minimum Income Requirement that was in place at the time of their initial Spouse/Partner grant.
 Typically, this would be £18,600 plus any dependant child element up to £29,000.
-An Applicant can only rely on the transitional provisions if they are applying to extend their family visa based on their relationship with the same partner as in the initial application.
+An Applicant can use the transitional provisions only when extending their family visa.
+They must base their application on the same partner from the initial application.

 There are several different ways to meet the Minimum Income Requirement: